A post-apocalyptic online survival role-playing game with a blockchain based economy

 Earth has been abandoned after hundreds of years of destructive climate change and catastrophic neglect of the environment by corporations and industry.
 Political and social unrest has left the old cities decimated and hostile to life.
 Civilization has collapsed and destroyed itself.

-Only obedient first class citizens, were permitted onto the new world.
-The unworthy who were left behind – criminals, dissidents and the poor – scavenge in the forgotten cities of the old world, which have become overgrown with jungle, flooded by swamps, swallowed by sand and frozen by ice.
-Pollution and technological debris litters the environment, and survivors have set up shelter in destroyed skyscrapers, laboratories, abandoned metros and crumbling freeways.
+Only obedient first-class citizens were permitted onto the new world.
+The unworthy who were left behind - criminals, dissidents, and the poor - scavenge in the forgotten cities of the old world, which have become overgrown with jungle, flooded by swamps, swallowed by sand, and frozen by ice.
+Pollution and technological debris litter the environment, and survivors have set up shelter in destroyed skyscrapers, laboratories, abandoned metros, and crumbling freeways.

-The game will be a 3rd person Player vs Environment (PvE) & Player vs Player (PvP) game in a persistent online world, on more than 64km² map that can be crossed by land, sea and air vehicles.
-Players can switch into 1st person at any time, such as when aiming with a weapon.
+The game will be a 3rd person Player vs Environment (PvE) & Player vs Player (PvP) game in a persistent online world, on a planned 64km² map that can be crossed by land, sea, and air vehicles.
+Players can switch to 1st person at any time, such as when aiming with a weapon.